 Why Now Is the Time To Spend Money on a COVID-19-Safe Getaway

 This is a challenging time in the course of the coronavirus pandemic.
-The promise of “back to normal” thanks to a vaccine is actually tangible — but we still have to be patient.
-The inner children of people everywhere are screaming “are we there yet?” incessantly from the back seat of the car.
+The promise of “back to normal” thanks to a vaccine is actually tangible — but we still have to be patient, even as the inner children of people everywhere are screaming “are we there yet?” incessantly from the back seat of the car.

 No, we’re not “there” — but maybe this is the time to go somewhere.
 If you’re going to get out of town, it’s definitely the time to do it in a car.
 Stick to destinations that aren’t too far and don’t require air travel.
 When the kids start asking that dreaded question from the back seat, you can smile at them sweetly and say, “no, but we’re not at home!”